jschiefner/photovoltaic-power-prediction/README.md

 model = ARIMAModel() # scaling is set to true automatically model.fit(training_data, order=(2,1,4), seasonal_order(3,1,2, 24), use_exogenous=False)
 model.predict(hours=48)  # returns the prediction
-model.prediction # use this to access the prediction
+model.prediction.power # use this to access the power predictionn
 ```

 Providing testing features is not necessary because the model was fit without exogenous variables.
 In this case, the returned DataFrame will only have a `power` column.
 The `order` specifies the `(p,d,q)` parameters of the model.
 The `seasonal_order` specifies the `(P,D,Q,s)` parameters.
 The scaling parameter can be set when creating the model, by default it is set to `True` but it can be unset with: